dell/csm-docs/content/docs/replication/high-availability/powerstore-metro.md

 When a Metro `PV` is created, the volumeHandle will have the format `<volumeID/globalID/protocol:remote-volumeID/remote-globalID>`.

 ### PowerStore Metro volume expansion
-When a request is made to increase the size of a Metro `PV`, the metro replication session is temporarily paused.
+When a request is made to increase the size of a Metro `PV`, the metro replication session must be temporarily paused prior to the editing of Kubernetes resources.
+This can be done from the PowerStore Web UI or CLI.
 The size of the local/preferred volume is then increased.
-After the size of the local/preferred volume has been updated, the metro session is resumed.
+The metro session is then manually resumed.
 It's important to note that the paths for the remote/non-preferred volume will not become active until the metro session is resumed and the remote/non-preferred volume reflects the updated size.

 ### Snapshots on PowerStore Metro volumes
 When a VolumeSnapshot object is created for the Metro `PV`, snapshots are created on each side of the Metro session on the PowerStore systems.
 However, the VolumeSnapshot object only refers to the local/preferred side of the Metro volume.
 When a Metro `PV` is deleted, the remote/non-preferred volume, along with any snapshots associated with it, is also automatically deleted.